HoujieXiong/EC463_Mimir/README-files/HARDWARE.md

 ### Power Requirements
 Our power requirments only involves the usage of an USB C cord that can be plugged into the wall.
-This choice of power source was due to having multiple RPi's being fried from multiple attempts of attaching our RPi's battery pack and having the RPi perform multiple multithreading processes. <br>
+This choice of power source was due to having multiple RPi's being fried from multiple attempts of attaching our RPi's battery pack and having the RPi perform multiple multithreading processes.
+Which was why we've decided to simply have our device powered via a USB C cord to supply power. <br>

 ### Vendor and Bill of Materials (BOM)